 3. Your child should cross-check his strategy use.
 He should be checking to see if his attempt makes sense.
-Does it then also look right?
-Does the word match the beginning letter sound?

 PARENTS: If your child becomes frustrated and doesn't know what to do you may want to use one of the following prompts to help him on his way: